-In support of a sustainable and profitable corporate America, the National Association of Corporate Directors (NACD) created the Nominating and Governance Committee Chair Advisory Council in 2010.
+NACD created the Nominating and Governance Committee Chair Advisory Council in 2010 to support a sustainable, profitable, and thriving corporate America.
 Since then, this council has brought nominating and governance committee chairs from Fortune 500 companies together with investors, regulators, and other stakeholders to explore ways to strengthen corporate governance in general and the work of the nominating and governance committee in particular.

 Heidrick & Struggles and Sidley Austin LLP collaborate with NACD in convening and leading the council.

 Meetings and teleconferences are conducted under a modified version of the Chatham House Rule to maintain an environment for candid dialogue.
 No outside media is present at advisory council meetings.
 All delegates participate on their own behalf.

 There is no cost associated with council participation other than travel expenses.